Topic

 Climate change is the defining challenge of our century, carrying far-reaching consequences that ripple across Europe and the globe.
 Extreme weather and biodiversity loss are no longer distant threats; they are lived realities that affect our communities unevenly, deepening existing social and economic inequalities.
 Addressing this crisis requires more than just urgent policy – it demands a deeper understanding of how people perceive, experience, and respond to a changing world.

 Re-Imagine Europa (RIE) approaches climate as a cultural and societal matter, not just an environmental one.
 Through our flagship initiatives, we explore the vital intersection of climate science, human behavior, and public discourse.
-Groundbreaking research delivered by the RIE’s led European Narratives Observatory (NODES) shows how narratives about climate are often weaponized in the social and political discourses, fostering polarisation and stalling progress.
+Groundbreaking research delivered by the RIE-led European Narratives Observatory (NODES) shows how climate narratives are often weaponized in social and political discourse, fostering polarisation and stalling progress.
+Building on this foundation, Re-Imagine Europa works with leading experts and organisations across Europe to counteract narrative-based disinformation and polarisation about climate, biodiversity and sustainability.

-Furthermore, by collaborating with pioneering EU-funded research like Neuroclima, we apply the latest insights in behavioral science to understand the cognitive drivers of climate action.
+Furthermore, by collaborating with pioneering EU-funded research initiatives such as Neuroclima, we apply the latest insights in behavioral science to understand the cognitive drivers of climate action.
 Our goal is to foster a more inclusive, informed, and transformative European response by helping our society find a common language for change.